 Some raw materials for the food, such as fish, can also contain harmful toxins.
 One case is that of the Fugu or pufferfish, which is a delicacy for Japanese restaurants.
-This fish contains tetrodotoxin which is a powerful neurotoxin.
+This fish has tetrodotoxin which is a potent neurotoxin.

-Certain compounds such as sodium nitrate which is used to cure the meat and the use of sodium sulfite as an antifungal agent also fall in the category of chemical hazards.
+Certain compounds such as sodium nitrate which is used to cure meat and the use of sodium sulfite as an antifungal agent also fall into the category of chemical food hazards.
 For some more vulnerable individuals, sodium nitrite can increase the risk of heart disease and sodium nitrate can cause allergic reactions.

 These chemical compounds can also become highly dangerous if they are added in unregulated amounts which surpass the specified standards by the food regulators.

-The biological hazards of foodborne illnesses generally contain contaminations that are innate to the living organism, which includes pathogens such as yeasts, fungi, bacteria, and parasites.
+The biological hazards of foodborne illnesses generally contain contaminants that are innate to the living organism, which include pathogens such as yeasts, fungi, bacteria, and parasites.